History of Brendan Fraser in Timeline

 Brendan Fraser

-In 2003, Brendan Fraser alleges that he was sexually assaulted by Philip Berk, the then-president of the Hollywood Foreign Press Association (HFPA), at a luncheon.
-Berk initially denied the incident but later admitted to groping Fraser "in jest" in his memoir.
+In 2003, Brendan Fraser was sexually assaulted by Philip Berk, the president of the Hollywood Foreign Press Association, at a luncheon.

-In 2014, Philip Berk acknowledged in his memoir that he had groped Brendan Fraser "in jest", following Fraser's allegation of sexual assault.
+In 2014, Philip Berk acknowledged in his memoir that he groped Brendan Fraser "in jest", after Fraser accused him of sexual assault in 2018.

-In 2018, Brendan Fraser revealed that the physical demands of his action and comedy roles led to him undergoing several surgeries over seven years.
-These included a partial knee replacement, a laminectomy, and vocal-cord surgery.
+In 2018, Brendan Fraser publicly stated that he had undergone several surgeries over a seven-year period due to the physical demands of his stunt work in action and comedy roles.
+These surgeries included a partial knee replacement, a laminectomy, and vocal-cord surgery.

-2018: Celebrity judge for Dancing Stars of Greenwich
+2018: Celebrity judge on Dancing Stars of Greenwich

 Since 2018, Brendan Fraser has been a celebrity judge on the Dancing Stars of Greenwich annual charity gala, which raises money for Abilis, a nonprofit organization supporting individuals with disabilities in Fairfield County, Connecticut.

-In 2019, Brendan Fraser expressed a different view on Sway in the Morning, saying he did not think the HFPA had that much power to blacklist him.
+In 2019, Brendan Fraser appeared on the radio show Sway in the Morning and stated he did not believe the HFPA had significant power to blacklist him.

 2022: Heart of Abilis Award